 - ADHD and Autism – It has been proven that impulsive behavior decreased by more than 30% in 8 year olds with impulsive ADHD by listening to the sound we have for executive functions.
 Similar changes happen for adults.
 It has been proven to increase “working memory” by 11% (on average) for typical adults without ADHD, and as much as 29-32% in people with ADHD.
 There are changes in autism too, with the changes being different for each case.
 The changes happen when user listens to the sound for focus on this site 2 times a week for at least 12 weeks.

-- Insomnia – The sounds are proven to increase deep sleep brain rhythms, and helped decrease the time needed to fall asleep with insomnia by 68% in research.
+- Insomnia – If you listen to the sound for sleep before bed, it helps insomnia.
+It is proven to help deep sleep brain rhythms, and helped decrease insomnia by 68% in research.
 They make falling asleep and getting into deep sleep easier.
-People with histories of trauma especially find the sound helpful, and people who have been sleeping 4-6 hours a night have changed to sleeping 8-9 hours a night in weeks.
+People with histories of complex stress especially find the sound helpful, and people who have been sleeping 4-6 hours a night have changed to sleeping 8-9 hours a night in weeks.